ethereum/EIPs/EIPS/eip-draft-ens-multicoin.md

 ```

-function addr(bytes32 node, uint chainId) external view returns(bytes memory);
+function addr(bytes32 node, uint coinType) external view returns(bytes memory);
 ```

-The EIP168 interface ID for this function is 0xf1cb7e06.
+The EIP165 interface ID for this function is 0xf1cb7e06.

-When called on a resolver, this function must return the cryptocurrency address for the specified namehash and coin ID.
+When called on a resolver, this function must return the cryptocurrency address for the specified namehash and coin type.
 A zero-length string must be returned if the specified coin ID does not exist on the specified node.

 `coinType` is the cryptocurrency coin type index from [SLIP44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

-`addr` is the cryptocurency address in binary format.
+The return value is the cryptocurency address in binary format.
 For example, the Bitcoin address `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa` is base58-decoded and stored as the 25 bytes `0x0062e907b15cbf27d5425399ebf6f0fb50ebb88f18c29b7d93`, while the Ethereum address `0x314159265dd8dbb310642f98f50c066173c1259b` is hex-decoded and stored as the 20 bytes `0x314159265dd8dbb310642f98f50c066173c1259b`.
 In general, the native binary representation of the address should be used.

 A new event for resolvers is defined: